e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **declarations record choices; obligations are checked** — the `T` entry records the tolerance choice, the probe checks the promotion.

-**The permissive reading is the operative one, and the two readings it escapes stay rejected** (rows 33, 54, 167): the *predictive* reading — the entry saying what *will* arrive — and the *envelope* reading — the entry as a promise to promote.
+**The permissive reading is the operative one; the two readings it escapes are rejected** (rows 33, 54, 167): the *predictive* reading — the entry saying what *will* arrive — and the *envelope* reading — the entry as a promise to promote.
 The permissive reading predicts nothing, and it is not constant, pinned entries being rare but real, which is what makes the `T` carry information here.